nurzhanzhanuzak/eventsourcing/dev/MACOS_SETUP_NOTES.md

 To build PDF docs (make docs-pdf), download and install MacTeX from https://www.tug.org/mactex/mactex-download.html and then make sure latexmk is on your PATH (export PATH="$PATH:/Library/TeX/texbin").

+To use psycopg without psycopg-c or psycopg-binary (e.g. when testing beta versions of new Python releases before psycopg-binary has been released), install libpq with homebrew:

+$ brew install libpq